piyushkr22/dailyByte/README.md

 ## 🌐 Appwrite Integration

 Appwrite serves as the backbone, streamlining backend operations and enhancing the security of user authentication and data storage.
-Appwrite simplifies the complexities and repetitions involved in building a modern backend API, enabling developers to construct secure apps more efficiently.
+Appwrite simplifies the complexities and repetitions of building a modern backend API, enabling developers to construct secure apps more efficiently.